 The Artists of Gugging

-“Gugging” is the abbreviated way of referring to the Haus der Künstler (House of Artists) established in 1981 by the psychiatrist Leo Navratil at the Lower Austrian Psychiatric Hospital in the hamlet of Gugging, outside Vienna.
-Many years earlier, Navratil had noticed that the art produced by certain of his patients far transcended the qualitative parameters of traditional art therapy.
-These artists, selected by Navratil with advice from local museum officials and artists (including the well-known painter Arnulf Rainer), began to publicly exhibit in the 1970s.
+“Gugging” refers to the Haus der Künstler (House of Artists), established in 1981 by the psychiatrist Leo Navratil at the Lower Austrian Psychiatric Hospital, in the hamlet of Gugging, near Vienna.
+Many years earlier, Navratil had noticed that certain of his patients produced pictures superior to the usual results of traditional art therapy.
+Advised by local museum officials and artists (among them the painter Arnulf Rainer), Navratil personally selected artists for inclusion in his colony, which first publicly exhibited in the 1970s.

-Johann Fischer, Johann Garber, Johann Hauser, Franz Kamlander, Franz Kernbeis, Johann Korec, Heinrich Reisenbauer, Arnold Schmidt, Philipp Schöpke, Oswald Tschirtner, August Walla
+The Haus der Künstler exists to this day, but its most illustrious members belonged to Navratil’s original group.
+They included Johann Fischer, Johann Garber, Johann Hauser, Franz Kamlander, Franz Kernbeis, Johann Korec, Heinrich Reisenbauer, Arnold Schmidt, Philipp Schöpke, Oswald Tschirtner, and August Walla.